-This 2018 Polish review subject was the relationship between melatonin and depression:
+This 2018 Polish review subject was relationships between melatonin and depression:

 Melatonin has an antidepressant effect by:

-Regulating the pattern of expression of the clock genes in the suprachiasmatic nucleus (SCN) and
+Regulating the pattern of expression of clock genes in the suprachiasmatic nucleus (SCN); and

-Modifying the key genes of serotoninergic neurotransmission that are linked with a depressive mood.
+Modifying key genes of serotoninergic neurotransmission that are linked with a depressive mood.

 Both melatonin and serotonin are synthesized from the same amino acid, tryptophan.
 People on a high tryptophan diet (>10 mg/kg body weight per day) have a significantly lower level of depressive symptoms, irritation, and anxiety than people on a low tryptophan diet (<5 mg/kg body weight per day).

-To our knowledge, there are only 2 studies in the literature that characterize mRNA expression of ASMT in the peripheral blood of recurrent DD [depressive disorders].
-[They] have demonstrated the reduced mRNA expression of ASMT in patients with depression and cognitive impairment.
+To our knowledge, there are only 2 studies in the literature that characterize mRNA expression of ASMT in the peripheral blood of recurrent depressive disorders.
+They demonstrated reduced mRNA expression of ASMT in patients with depression and cognitive impairment.
 Surprisingly, these studies, despite promising results, have not been replicated.
 Moreover, no analysis of other melatonin related-genes as potential biomarkers of depression has been provided.

-The main monoamine hypothesis of the pathophysiology of depression indicates that depression is induced by a change in the level of ≥1 monoamines such as serotonin, noradrenaline, and dopamine.
-The evidence for the serotonergic theory is an observation that antidepressants such as tricyclic antidepressants, selective serotonin reuptake inhibitors, and noradrenaline reuptake inhibitors increase the level of serotonin in the brain.
+The main monoamine hypothesis of pathophysiology of depression indicates that depression is induced by a change in levels of ≥1 monoamines such as serotonin, noradrenaline, and dopamine.
+Evidence for the serotonergic theory is an observation that antidepressants such as tricyclic antidepressants, selective serotonin reuptake inhibitors, and noradrenaline reuptake inhibitors increase the level of serotonin in the brain.

 We focus on serotonin as a neurotransmitter which is a precursor of melatonin synthesis.
-In a depressed patient, serotonin synthesis is impaired and the poor precursor availability may prevent the formation of an adequate amount of melatonin.
-However, only a few studies have analyzed the relationship between serotonin and melatonin levels and the correlation with the blood serum.”
+In a depressed patient, serotonin synthesis is impaired, and poor precursor availability may prevent formation of an adequate amount of melatonin.
+However, only a few studies have analyzed the relationship between serotonin and melatonin levels and the correlation with blood serum.”

 I hadn’t considered possible antidepressant effects until reading this review.
 More human studies are needed.